ethickfox/knowledge-transfer/Java/Core/Concurrency/Sharing objects.md

 ## Locking and visibility
 Locking is also about memory visibility

+We can now give the other reason for the rule requiring all threads to synchronize on the same lock when accessing a shared mutable variable—to guarantee that values written by one thread are made visible to other threads.
+Otherwise, if a thread reads a variable without holding the appropriate lock, it might see a stale value.

+Locking is not just about mutual exclusion; it is also about memory visibility.
+To ensure that all threads see the most up-to-date values of shared mutable variables, the reading and writing threads must synchronize on a common lock.

+## Volatile variables
 volatile - means the variable is shared by different threads and operations on that variable shouldn’t be reordered and cached.
 From a memory perspective writing volatile variable is like exiting synchronization block and reading - is entering.

 Use volatile variables only when they simplify implementing and verifying your synchronization policy.
 Good use is checking a status flag to determine when to exit the loop.